 If you live in a small apartment with a very compact kitchen, you may find that it appears to have a microwave instead of an oven.
 However, if the device mounted in the kitchen is called a “combi oven” or “Baumatic,” it can actually function as a convection oven as well as a microwave.
 The default is usually microwave mode (which is why it seems at first glance to be just a microwave), but if you change the the device to oven mode, it will allow you to set a temperature (in Celsius, of course), and it will heat the interior to that temperature for a set period of time.
 I had never seen one of these appliances before moving to Cambridge, but I was able to use it to successfully bake bread, so it did work effectively as an oven.
 In a small apartment it can certainly save a lot of space, though the disadvantage is that you can't reheat anything in the microwave while you are waiting for dinner to bake in the oven.

 Buying groceries works a little differently in England than it does in the United States.
 In most American cities the easiest and most cost-effective way to buy groceries is to drive to a large supermarket once every week or two and buy food in bulk.
-This approach does not work very well in England; instead, you are expected to buy a few groceries at a small local store several times a week, rather like the French ideal of picking up fresh bread on your way home from work every day.
+This approach does not work very well in England; instead, most people who live in cities buy a few groceries at a small local store several times a week.
 There are very few large supermarkets in England, except for Tesco, which is more like Walmart than Wegmans (in terms of quality and selection).
 On the other hand, there are a lot of small local grocery stores, such as Sainsbury's, The Co-Op, and Tesco Express.
 Unlike an American “convenience store” of the same size and location, these stores don't sell overpriced or low-quality food; they're national brands that many people rely on for their everyday grocery shopping.

 If you're used to one-stop shopping at an American supermarket, you may also be surprised to learn that the small local grocery stores in England focus exclusively on selling groceries.
 Most of them do not sell housewares or dry goods such as towels, toiletries, kitchen appliances, and office supplies.
 To buy these non-food necessities, you'll need to go to a specialty store for each category of product (for example, a pharmacy to buy toiletries, an office store to buy pens and paper), buy them online, or make a special trip to a large suburban Tesco, which does sell housewares in addition to food.